UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_24.md

 Here we are importing the `SVC` tool from the `sklearn.svm` library.

-For now, just ignore gamma input argument in `SVC()` we will get to that soon.
+For now, just ignore the gamma input argument in `SVC()` we will get to that soon.

 ---